 Fortunately, while living in Naples, Florida, I heard about a psychotherapist who “worked very deeply in the unconscious.”
 In 1985, I became a client of his.
 In sessions with him, I soon learned about the fundamental conflicts within me, and I began to resolve them.

 I have been using this unique psychotherapy with my own clients ever since.
 I have also written books that discuss different aspects of this approach.
-My books examine self-esteem, addictions, compulsions, self-sabotage, inner passivity, aggression, as well as social and political factors, all from a depth perspective.
+These books examine self-esteem, addictions, compulsions, self-sabotage, inner passivity, aggression, as well as social and political factors, all from a depth perspective.

 In addition to my books, three other books dealing with this in-depth knowledge are available at this website.
 These books were written by my late wife, Sandra Michaelson (1944-1999), and they discuss this powerful knowledge from the perspectives of relationships and codependency.